UNIVERSITY FOR THE CREATIVE ARTS STUDENTS’ UNION BY-LAWS

-1. A referendum shall be a vote in which every member of the union shall be able to vote on question.
+1.1 A referendum shall be a vote in which every active member of the Union shall be able to vote on question.

-2. Referendum has the ability to set all policy which governs students as students and not academic study or to challenge affiliations.
+1.2 Referendum has the ability to set policy which governs students as students and not academic study or to challenge affiliations.

-2.1.2 Any full member of the union submitting a referendum idea through the UCASU ‘referendum trigger’ online procedures
+2.1.2 Any full member of the Union submitting a referendum idea through the Union.

-5. For this to trigger there must be a minimum of 2% of students agreeing with the statement including a proposer and seconder.
+184.108.40.206 For this to trigger there must be a minimum of 2% of students agreeing with the statement including a proposer and seconder.

-2.2 A referendum to pass or amend policy shall be valid provided a simple majority has voted in favour and 2.5% students have voted
+2.2 A referendum to pass or amend policy shall be valid provided a majority has voted in favour and 5% of the student body has voted.

 Regulation 7: Elections Regulations